4710EC

 AS/NZS 3000

-Electrical installations (Australian/New Zealand Wiring Rules)
+Electrical installations (Known as the Australian/New Zealand Wiring Rules)

 NZS 4246